umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Language-Mismatch/index.md

 ## Fixing

-Thankfully, this issue is relatively easy to fix - and there are 2 ways to get this error resolved.
+There are 2 ways to get this error resolved.

 (*Method 1*) - prevention is better than the cure!
 If you resave all your dictionary items on the source environment after deleting the backoffice language(s), the newly created Development environment/child project should have no issues whatsoever.